We are proud to present Oogway, our advanced entry for RoboSub 2026.

 Detection

-The computer vision (CV) system uses stereo and monovision inputs from both our DepthAI and USB cameras to locate items underwater to complete our underwater tasks.
-For simpler prediction tasks, we employ HSV filtering and contour matching to identify the buoy, path markers, and bin.
+The computer vision (CV) system uses stereo and mono-vision inputs from both our DepthAI and USB cameras to locate items underwater to complete our underwater tasks.
+For simpler prediction tasks, we employ HSV filtering and contour matching to identify the slalom, path markers, and bin.
 For more intricate images encountered in the gate, torpedo, and octagon tasks, we utilize YOLO object detection models.
 Our enhanced CV pipeline seamlessly integrates these methodologies, dynamically adjusting to optimize detection speed and accuracy for various tasks.

 Simulation